 - Talk with nurse navigators, patient navigators or oncology social workers about what you want from your care team and about any concerns you have.
 They are there to offer you support and help you through the treatment decision process.

 - Understand that metastatic breast cancer is an individual experience.
 Even if you know someone else in treatment, medicines that work or do not work for her may affect you differently.
 If you are unsure of why your doctors recommend a certain treatment, it’s OK to ask why and to talk about any concerns you have.

 - Ask about short- and long-term side effects of medicines, how long they may last and if there are ways to prevent them or lessen their intensity.
 You will be in treatment for long periods as you and your oncologist work to manage the disease.
 If a side effect of a medicine disrupts your daily life, talk openly with your doctor about others you might be able to take in its place.

 - Discuss clinical trials with your doctor.
 Many medicines for metastatic breast cancer are not yet FDA-approved and are still under study in clinical trials.
 These treatments may be effective at extending survival or the length of time during which the disease does not worsen, but researchers need to conduct long-term studies in humans before the FDA will make them widely available.
 If you are interested in joining a study to gain access to some of these medicines, your doctor will be able to talk with you about your eligibility for local trials.
 Search for “metastatic breast cancer” on ClinicalTrials.gov to find studies open for enrollment.

-LBBC is proud to honor their memory and their contributions to this article.
+Living Beyond Breast Cancer is proud to honor the memory of Sherri West and Gretchen Vare through their contributions to this content.